ntogka/Java-Course-with-Practical-Examples-for-Absolute-Beginners-from-Udemy/README.md

-# My-Udemy-Online-Course "Java Course with Practical Examples for Absolute Beginners"

-Java Course with Practical Examples for Absolute Beginners is created with the goal to teach you Java in a clear and interesting way.
-Most of the books, tutorials or even courses don't give you the knowledge needed to get a job as a developer.

 This course is a great choice for you if want to:

     get the skills needed to be hired as a Java developer